National Environmental Standard – Plantation Forestry

 - Mechanical land preparation

-Before any of the activities detailed 1-8 above can take place, regional council (and in some cases district council) must be given written notice.
+Before activities 1, 3, 4, 5 or 6 detailed above can take place, regional council (and in some cases district council) must be given written notice.
+Activities 2, 7 and 8 do not require notice, but the criteria in the NES must be complied with.

 Notice of forestry activities - online form